Docs/Getting started/Introduction

 Your keyword bids, match types, and targeting settings are never modified.
 Off Hours only touches campaign status and daily budget amounts.

 Amazon OAuth tokens expire periodically.
-When a token expires, Off Hours shows an alert on your dashboard and sends you an email.
-Go to Amazon Accounts, find the expired profile, and click Reconnect.
-Campaigns resume on the next hourly check.
+When a token expires, a banner appears across the top of the dashboard reading X sellers need reconnection, and Off Hours emails the owner.
+Click the banner or go to Amazon Accounts, find the affected seller, and click Reconnect.
+Rules resume on the next hourly check.

-If a token expires, Off Hours suspends all rule execution for that profile until reconnected.
-No changes are made to campaigns during the gap.
-The Change log notes missed executions.
+If a seller's token expires, Off Hours suspends all rule execution against every marketplace under that seller until you reconnect.
+No changes are made during the gap.
+The Change log records missed executions with the reason.

 What dayparting does